 In the late afternoon, we went for a walk and we met a man who travels with these 3 camels.
 He had his own wagon with all necessities inside and he was slowly progressing through the Australian outback.
 You never find people like this in the city.
 That’s for sure!

 The night in Windorah was one that we remembered well.
 It was only 4 degrees in the morning, and our tent did not handle it well.
-Its walls became wet during the night (through our breathing) and the water started dripping down from the ceiling.
+Its walls became wet during the night (through our breathing) and the condensation started dripping down from the ceiling.

 To make things worse, at 3 am in the morning, a local rooster started crowing like crazy, so we did not have too much sleep.
 The morning was very cold and we promised to buy some additional sleeping bags in Birdsville.

 In the morning, after 70 km of driving on Diamantina Developmental Road, we stopped at the left turn to Birdsville.
 That was the time to drop the tire pressure to 25 psi, as the remaining part was all dirt with water puddles here and there.

 After, one short break, our convoy leader said that whoever’s car is most dirty when we get to Birdsville, this car will be announced a winner.
 There were many puddles and washouts on the way, so most people were taking it with force to make sure the water splashed everywhere.
 Crazy!
 We did it too.

 Even the remaining 300 km was driving through emptiness, we still had two attractions on the road.